The Herculoids: Comic books

 The Herculoids have appeared in various comic books through the years.
 They appear in issues #1–2 and 4–7 of the Gold Key Comics series Hanna-Barbera Super TV Heroes (1968–69).
 They appear in issue #3 of the Marvel Comics series TV Stars (1978).
 Between 1997 and 1999, they appear in issues #5, 9, 13 and 17 of the DC Comics series Cartoon Network Presents.

 In 2016, the Herculoids play a major role in the DC Comics series Future Quest.
 This series features characters from various Hanna-Barbera animated series such as Jonny Quest, Space Ghost, Birdman and the Galaxy Trio, Frankenstein Jr. and The Impossibles, and Moby Dick and Mighty Mightor.
 They also featured in issues #9–11 of the spin-off title, Future Quest Presents, in a story written by Rob Williams and illustrated by Aaron Lopresti.

 In 2024, it was announced a Herculoids comic from Dynamite Entertainment is in the works.
 The first issue was published in February 2025.
+A crossover with Space Ghost will be published in September 2025.